 What is Ringworm in Cats?

-Ringworm is a fungal infection that affects a cat’s skin, fur, and nails.
-The scientific name for the condition is dermatophytosis.
+Ringworm (dermatophytosis) is a fungal infection that affects a cat’s skin, fur, and nails.
+The name comes from the appearance of ringworm (a series of raised, inflamed rings on the skin.)

 How Do Cats Get Ringworm?